Ecclesiastes

 God has indeed made everything beautiful.
 God didn't create diseases.
 Diseases are degenerated useful creatures: they had a useful purpose, but due to mutations became harmful.
 Read The origin of bubonic plague for more information on this topic.

-On if science is possible: it is, and Solomon even engaged in it, Eccl.
-1:13.
+On if science is possible: it is, and Solomon even engaged in it, chapter 1:13.
 But the author of the SAB quotes only a part of what Solomon says.
 Solomon doesn't say “No man can find out the work that God maketh" period.
 He says “No man can find out the work that God maketh from the beginning to the end.”
 Beginning to end is the important part.
 There will always be more to learn.
 There are scientific questions that cannot be answered, either because it costs too much or the energy requirements are too high.
 But mostly because we are not God, we are creatures with limits.

 12 I know that there is no good in them, but for a man to rejoice, and to do good in his life.